 The features are routed into an AttributeValueMapper.

-In the parameters dialog, we select PathType as the Source Attribute, keep the default Destination Attribute name _looked_up, and assign a Default Value of Unknown (which will be used for any feature that has a PathType not found in our lookup table).
+In the parameters dialog, we select PathType as the Input Attribute, keep the default Output Attribute name _looked_up, and assign a Default Output Value of Unknown (which will be used for any feature that has a PathType not found in our lookup table).

-For each of our possible Source Attribute values, we create a value pair in the Value Map.
+For each of our possible Input Attribute values, we create a value pair in the Value Map.

 The output features now have a new attribute, _looked_up, containing the mapped values.